MPUSP/snakemake-ont-bacterial-variants/README.md

 ### Additional output files

-In addition, the workflow generates the following output files:
+In addition, the workflow generates the following output files in the corresponding directories:

 <details markdown="1">
 <summary>filtered_reads</summary>